 Synchronization

-Codeword synchronization is necessary for proper decoding of Reed-Solomon, Turbo, and LDPC codewords, and it is necessary for synchronization of the pseudo-random generator, if used (see section 10).
+Codeword synchronization is necessary for proper decoding of Reed-Solomon, Turbo, and LDPC codewords, and it is necessary for synchronization of the pseudo-random generator (see section 10).
 It is also useful in assisting the node synchronization process of the decoder for the convolutional code.
 Frame synchronization is necessary for subsequent processing of the Transfer Frames, as specified in Section 3.

 For a coding system using the basic convolutional code specified in 4.3, the CSM can be acquired either in the coded symbol domain (i.e., before any decoding) or in the domain of bits decoded by the convolutional decoder.